ldurniat/Berry/README.md

 ![Screenshot of berry in action](https://i.imgur.com/DbHD6EL.png)

-**berry** supports only part of functionality offered to user by Tiled.
+**berry** supports only part of functionality offered to user by Tiled Map Editor.
 This includes tile and object layers, tilesets and collections of images.
 Neverthless it can be extended by using custom properties and executing custom code to gain more flexibility and control.

+Tested with Tiled v1.2.0

 ### List of features: